Zajic86/node-rf-ir/README.md

 - Save IR codes (flash or sd?)
 - Open saved codes
 - Send saved codes
+- Repeat for RF 433MHz (simple rx/tx, but more modulations,freq. etc.)
-- Make web admin page
+- Make beauty and user-friendly GUI for web (responsive for mobile devices of course)

 ## HW